WaypointPro/waypointnomad-docs/terms.md

 ## Overview

-Welcome to Waypoint Nomad ("we," "our," or "us"), a community map app for digital nomads.
+Welcome to WaypointNomad ("we," "our," or "us"), a community map app for digital nomads.
 By downloading, installing, or using the app, you agree to these Terms of Use.
 If you do not agree, do not use the app.

 ## Eligibility

-You must be at least 13 years old to use Waypoint Nomad.
+You must be at least 13 years old to use WaypointNomad.

 ## Your Account

-You don't need to provide personal details to use Waypoint Nomad.
+You don't need to provide personal details to use WaypointNomad.
 Your username may be auto-generated or chosen by you.
 You are responsible for any activity that occurs under your account.

 ## User Content

-Waypoint Nomad lets you post waypoints, comments, check-ins, and other content ("User Content").
+WaypointNomad lets you post waypoints, comments, check-ins, and other content ("User Content").

 You retain ownership of your User Content.
 By posting it in the app, you grant us a worldwide, non-exclusive, royalty-free license to display, host, and distribute it within the app.